Honours

 Nomination process:

-Nominators (self-nomination is accepted) are asked to use the nomination form below and send it, in confidence, to the PRII CEO, Martina Byrne at [email protected].
+Nominators (self-nomination is accepted) are asked to fill out this nomination form and send it, in confidence, to the PRII CEO, Martina Byrne, at [email protected].

-After the specified deadline, the PRII Fellowship Sub-Committee will review the nominations.
-The Sub-Committee consists of five upstanding individuals, chaired by Ita Gibney FPRII (Life), with a detailed knowledge of the public relations community and profession.
-The Sub-Committee submit its recomendations to the National Council for its consideration.
-Fellows must be elected by a majority vote of the National Council present.
+After the specified deadline, the PRII Fellowship Sub-Committee will review the Fellow nominations.
+The subcommittee consists of five individuals, chaired by Ita Gibney FPRII (Life), with a detailed knowledge of the public relations community and profession.
+They ensure the standards of this professional distinction are upheld.
+The National Council review and vote on whether to adopt Fellows as recommended by the subcommittee – if successful, that individual will be awarded the title of Fellow.

 PRII Life Fellowship